- Contact us and opening hours

 TypeAdult Services - Community Brain Injury

-The Community Brain Injury Service is a Psychology led multidisciplinary service that provides specialist neurorehabilitation to adults who have experienced an acquired brain injury.
+The Community Brain Injury Service provides specialist neurorehabilitation to adults who have experienced an acquired brain injury.

-After providing a specialist assessment in order to identify the various ways in which the brain injury has affected each individual person, a program is put together to help the person work towards an agreed personal rehabilitation goal.
+One first step is to provide an assessment in order to identify the effect of the brain injury.
+We then put together a program to help the person work towards an agreed personal rehabilitation goal.
 Common goals include:

 - Being able to participate in meaningful activity such as work, volunteering, or leisure activities.

 Who is this service for?
-Adults who have suffered an acquired brain injury and need rehabilitation in a community setting.
+Adults who have suffered an acquired brain injury and need rehabilitation in the community.

 How to access this service: Referrals are accepted from any professionals who are able to provide sufficient information regarding the brain injury and the impact it is having on the person.
 We also accept self-referrals from people who are known to us and need further support after having previously been discharged.